The Four Stages of a Coaching Assignment: A Coach's Perspective

 These four stages are described in more detail below.

-The player and their line manager should have already agreed that coaching is the appropriate intervention for the player, rather than say, mentoring or counselling.
-They should have agreed in outline at least, the intended outcomes and expectations for the coaching, some success measures and the approximate time frame for the assignment.
+The coachee and their line manager should have already agreed that coaching is the appropriate intervention for the coachee, rather than say, mentoring or counseling.
+They should have agreed in outline at least, the intended outcomes and expectations for the coaching, some success measures, and the approximate time frame for the assignment.
 It is usually then that the sponsor will contact a shortlist of external coaches for the next stage.
-The sponsor is the person paying your fees, and who may be the line manager or alternatively the HR/Personnel Department, and occasionally when the player is very senior, then the player themselves.
+The sponsor is the person paying your fees, and who may be the line manager or alternatively the HR/Personnel Department, and occasionally when the coachee is very senior, then the coachee themselves.

-Shortlisting of professional executive coaches for coaching assignments is becoming more sophisticated and is usually base on a combination of factors such as:
+Shortlisting of professional executive coaches for coaching assignments is becoming more sophisticated and is usually based on a combination of factors such as: